How to Pitch to a Fashion Magazine in 2023

 By: Lauryn Jiles

 Are you a freelance writer looking to gain more experience?
 Ever wondered how writers manage to get published in huge mastheads like Essence, Teen Vogue, Harper’s Bazaar, ELLE, and other well-known fashion publications?
-While it may seem complicated, getting published in reputable magazines is actually more simple than some may think.
-So if you’re looking for a side gig that makes good money, then pitching to and writing for publications is a great option!
-Here are a few steps to ensuring that your pitch or idea will be chosen for major publications.
+While it may seem complicated, getting published in reputable magazines is more simple than some may think.

 Contact the right editor

 Don’t just contact any editor for your pitch.
 Doing your research to find the right point of contact is crucial.
 For example, if you’re pitching a beauty article, contact the beauty editor at the publication.